megan-grug/Scotch-Funeral-Web/README.md

 This is a website for Scotch Funeral, a garage-rock band based in North Wales.

-It is a mobile first, responsive design and the live website can be viewed here: *TBC
+It is a mobile first, responsive design and the live website can be viewed here:

-*RESPONSIVE SCREENSHOT TBC

 ## USER EXPERIENCE: